xneo1/lbs/README.md

 You’ll be prompted to:
 - Enter a **title** (e.g., "LLMind")
 - Enter a **description** (e.g., "Coolify with Ollama, OpenWebUI and LiteLLM")
+- Confirm overwrite if an existing banner is detected

 Then, the script:
 - Detects OS, Hostname, IP
 - Collects CPU, RAM, Disk, and uptime info
+- Assigns disk usage color indicators:
+  - Green: <60%
+  - Yellow: 60–79%
+  - Magenta: 80–94%
+  - Red (with ⚠ blinking warning): 95% and above
 - Writes the banner to `/etc/profile.d/banner.sh`

 Just log out and SSH back in to see the result. ✅